LKNSI/node-prada/README.md

 Ported from Python, by the [Secure Systems Group (SSG)](https://ssg.aalto.fi/) at Aalto University.

+*This package does not work as-is.
+The port is in progress, but mostly finished and viewable on github!*

 ## What is PRADA?

 [PRADA](https://arxiv.org/pdf/1805.02628.pdf) is a method to prevent model extraction attacks.
-It's primary purpose is to detect when abuse of commercialised predictive MLaaS is occurring by systematically evaluating incomming requests for their fit inside of a threat model that closely matches methods employed in extraction attacks.
+Its primary purpose is to detect when abuse of commercialised predictive MLaaS is occurring by systematically evaluating incomming requests for their fit inside of a threat model that closely matches methods employed in extraction attacks.

 ## How effective is this method?